curl/everything-curl/get/macos.md

     brew install curl

-Note however that when installing curl, brew does not create a `curl` symlink in the default homebrew folder, to avoid clashes with the macOS version of curl.
+Note that when installing curl, brew does not create a `curl` symlink in the default homebrew folder, to avoid clashes with the macOS version of curl.

-Check the output of the command above, which should give you a command to execute to make brew curl the default one in your shell, depending on your homebrew prefix (for example, on Apple silicon, you'd have to run `echo 'export PATH="/opt/homebrew/opt/curl/bin:$PATH"' >> ~/.zshrc`).
+Run the following to make brew curl the default one:

+    echo 'export PATH="$(brew --prefix)/opt/curl/bin:$PATH"' >> ~/.zshrc`
+    source ~/.zshrc

 ## Get libcurl for macOS